 However, these tend to stay within traditional lines.
 There are a lot of candies that can be mixed into a delicious treat that puts something new on your cookie platter.
 Your family and friends are sure to love these fresh twists, whether you are making something new or sprucing up a family classic!
 Plus, there’s no better way to use all that leftover Halloween candy than to make new, delicious creations.
 (Franken-cookies, anyone?)

-So without further ado, scroll down to check out seven cookie recipes with candy you won’t be able to resist!
+So without further ado, scroll down to check out seven candies and cookies recipes you won’t be able to resist!

 Despite being a decadent addition to cookie and cake recipes, many people have never heard of incorporating pudding into baking.
 Pudding can give your cookies a soft, chewy texture.
 Butterscotch pudding is especially unique as it is not a common cookie flavor.